 The Legacy Place has been open since 2009.
 We are a member of the ND Long Term Care Association and National Center for Assisted Living.
 We are located near the Hi-Line Bridge in Valley City, ND.
 The Legacy Place is one level that houses 43 licensed assisted living apartments.

 Lease by May 14 and enjoy the rest of the month RENT-FREE!*We are continuing to admit new Residents, where possible and appropriate, to help residents and families in need.
 We will do all we can to help those who are in need of our services now and always.We are now offering Virtual Tours of our...

-Assisted living facilities provide supervision, social interaction, and care to people who are on average 65 years old.
+Assisted living communities provide supervision, social interaction, and care to people who are on average 65 years old.
 Services provided often include support with activities of daily living.
 Residents may be kept under monitoring and assessment.
-In some instances, facilities may offer "aging in place", nursing care, or dementia care.
-The state of North Dakota has specific regulations associated with this kind of facility.
-Department of Human Services governs this type of facility.
+In some instances, communities may offer “aging in place”, nursing care, or dementia care.
+The state of North Dakota has specific regulations associated with this kind of community.
+Department of Human Services governs this type of community.
 There is a maximum occupancy of 2 residents per room.
 There must be one toilet for every 1 residents and one bath or shower for every 1 residents.
-The minimum number of residents for this facility type is 5.
+The minimum number of residents for this community type is 5.
 Staff members obtain training in a number of fields.
 These include: accident response, infection control, fire prevention, and universal precautions.
-This type of facility is required to offer a number of services.
-These include preventative health services, coordinated individualized support services, and ADLs assitance.
+This type of community is required to offer a number of services.
+These include preventative health services, coordinated individualized support services, and ADLs assistance.